Skip to Content

 Trains depart every 20 minutes and can take up to 180 passengers at a time.

-Tourists line up below the Christ the Redeemer Statue in Rio de Janeiro, Brazil
+Christ the Redeemer in Rio Brazil

 View of Christ the Redeemer from Parque Lage, Rio